-To manage the VCS cluster between the virtual machines, you must configure the network and storage for the cluster.
+To configure the VCS cluster between the virtual machines, you must configure the network and storage for the cluster.
 The setup details for network and storage configurations are explained in the subsequent sections.
-Figure 3-3 shows a cluster setup between two VM guests running on two different hosts.
+Figure 6-3 shows a cluster setup between two VM guests running on two different hosts.

-Figure 3-3 Network configuration for VM- VM cluster
+Figure 6-3 Network configuration for VM- VM cluster

-em0 is a default NATed network interface created by the KVM hypervisor.
+interface created by the KVM hypervisor.